 The subsidy part comes into play after your loan is disbursed.
 Although the loan starts to accrue interest right away, the U.S. Department of Education will pay the interest while you’re in school at least half-time, during your grace period and if you later put the loan into deferment.

 Pros and cons.
-If you plan to take out a federal student loan, the Direct Subsidized Loan’s relatively low disbursement fee and interest rate, and the subsidization, makes it the best option in most cases.
+If you plan to take out a federal student loan, the direct subsidized loan’s relatively low disbursement fee and interest rate, as well as the interest subsidization makes it the best option in most cases.
 Of course, it’s only an option if you qualify — the biggest drawback is that you may not be able to borrow enough to pay for all your educational expenses.

 Annual loan limit